jpomykala/jpomykala.github.io/_posts/2017-04-28-plan-work-on-side-projects.md

 ---
 layout: post
-title: How to plan your work on a side project.
-My Experience.
+title: 👨‍💻 How to plan your work on a side project
 categories: [software-development, software, startup]
 ---